Section 2:

 Lifestyle and Activity Changes:

 Activity Restrictions: Initially, you will need to avoid heavy lifting, strenuous activities, and certain movements to protect the surgical repair.
-Over time, you can gradually return to their usual activities with guidance.
+Over time, you can gradually return to your usual activities with guidance.

 Long Term Care: You may need to adopt lifestyle changes, such as maintaining a healthy weight, avoiding constipation, and practicing pelvic floor exercises, to support the longevity of the surgical repair and prevent recurrence.